About

 coaching now

-Since retiring I have been coaching minor hockey in the U8, U10 girls and mite boys programs.
-Still a student of the game and I enjoy learning and studying from coaches at various levels.
-I have gained a lot of knowledge from previous skating coaches and skill coaches throughout my years as a player, and my hope is I can pass that insight along to the next generation of players.
+Since retiring, I have been coaching minor hockey across the U8, U10 girls and mite boys programs, and I love every minute of it.
+I am still very much a student of the game, regularly learning from coaches at every level.
+The knowledge I picked up from skating and skill coaches throughout my playing years is something I feel a real responsibility to pass on, and my hope is that the next generation of players can benefit from everything I was fortunate enough to absorb along the way.